-Within that folder you will find userPrefs.cfg and appData.cfg.
 The files are simple text, which you should be able to edit in any text editor.
+Particular changes that you might need to make:

 If the problem is that you have a corrupt experiment file or script that is trying and failing to load on startup, you could simply delete the appData.cfg file.
 Please also Contribute to the Forum (mailing list) a copy of the file that isn't working so that the underlying cause of the problem can be investigated (google first to see if it's a known issue).
+CHAPTER 11